MicrosoftDocs/azure-devops-docs/docs/package/install.md

 ## Buying Package Management

 Once your 30-day trial of Package Management is over, you'll either need Package Management assigned to you or have a VS Enterprise subscription to view, upload, and download packages.
-In Team Services, you can assign 5 users Package Management for free.
+In VSTS, you can assign 5 users Package Management for free.
 In TFS, all Package Mangement licenses must be purchased in the Marketplace.

-To buy additional licenses of Package Management in Team Services, start by navigating to the [Package Management page in the Marketplace](https://marketplace.visualstudio.com/items?itemName=ms.feed).
+To buy additional licenses of Package Management in VSTS, start by navigating to the [Package Management page in the Marketplace](https://marketplace.visualstudio.com/items?itemName=ms.feed).

 To buy licenses of Package Management in TFS, navigate to the marketplace using the **Browse Marketplace** link in the top right-hand corner of any page in your account: